Thanishkka/CampusFix/README.md

 CampusFix is a beginner-friendly single-page web application that helps students report and discover common campus issues in one place.

-Users can report issues such as broken projectors, faulty fans, slow Wi-Fi, water leakage, cleanliness concerns, damaged furniture, and hostel maintenance problems.
+Users can report common issues such as broken projectors, faulty fans, slow Wi-Fi, water leakage, cleanliness concerns, damaged furniture, and hostel maintenance problems.
 The interface immediately displays each new report and updates a live issue dashboard.

 ---